Contrast-Security-OSS/docs/content/admin/org_settings/Application-defaults.md

 ## How It Works

-Choose default settings for applications in your organization based on levels of importance, existing policies and Assess licensing.
-Organization Admins can go to the **User menu > Organization Settings > Application tab** to get started.
+Organization Admins can choose default settings for applications in their organization based on levels of importance, existing policies and Assess licensing.
+Go to the **User menu > Organization Settings > Applications tab** to get started.

 <a href="assets/images/Application-defaults.png" rel="lightbox" title="Configuration form for Application Defaults"><img class="thumbnail" src="assets/images/Application-defaults.png"/></a>